pavelm14/PyPhyloGenomics_ms/MS.md

 from genomic DNA across several lineages.
 One strategy to fulfill this goal could be comparing genomic sequences of model species and extract suitable genes that can be sequenced in novel species from simple extractions of genomic DNA.

+Talk about IonTorrent briefly? we are using this as the primary NGS platform for PyPhyloGenomics... we can say something like it's cheap and fast to run compared to 454 and Illumina, suitable for small labs with not so high budget (as in museums, taxonomical institutions, etc)..
+(Loman et al 2012, nature biotechnology)

 In this paper, we describe a protocol for finding genes from genomic DNA that are suitable for phylogenomic studies.
-We describe the software package PyPhyloGenomics, written in Python language, that includes bioinformatic tools useful for automated gene finding, primer design and NGS data analysis.
+We describe the software package PyPhyloGenomics, written in Python language, that includes bioinformatic tools useful for automated gene finding, primer design and NGS data analysis for evolutionary and phylogenetic studies.
 We have used this software to find homologous exons across genomes from several model organisms.
 Our software also includes tools to filter output reads from NGS and assemble the sequences for each specimen and their sequenced genes so that datasets can